 Professor Richards did her undergraduate degree at Monash University and obtained her BSc (Hons) and a PhD from The University of Melbourne and The Walter and Eliza Hall Institute in the laboratory of Professor Perry Bartlett.
 Her thesis was on the determination of neuronal lineage in the developing spinal cord.
 She then moved to the USA to complete a postdoctoral fellowship at The Salk Institute for Biological Studies where she worked with Professor Dennis O’Leary on cortical development and formation of the lateral cortical projection through the internal capsule.
 She began her independent laboratory at The University of Maryland Medical School in 1997, in the Department of Anatomy and Neurobiology chaired by Professor Michael Shipley.

 In 2005 she moved her laboratory to The University of Queensland and was appointed as an Associate Professor in the Queensland Brain Institute and The School of Biomedical Sciences and the following year she was appointed as an NHMRC Senior Research Fellow.
 She was promoted in 2010 to a Professor at The University of Queensland and became a NHMRC Principal Research Fellow in 2011.
-In 2015 Professor Richards was elected as a Fellow of the Australian Academy of Science and became President-elect of the Australian Neuroscience Society.
+In 2015 Professor Richards was elected as a Fellow of the Australian Academy of Science and became President of the Australian Neuroscience Society in 2016.
 The Australian Academy of Health and Medical Research elected Professor Richards as a Fellow in 2016.
 She is currently a Professor and Deputy Director of the Queensland Brain Institute at the University of Queensland.

 In addition to running her laboratory, Professor Richards is passionate about informing the public about science.
 She founded the Australian Brain Bee Challenge in 2006, a program that inspires and excites high school students about science.